eyalh15/terns-project/README.md

 1. Navigate to the ConvertVideoToImages directory.
 2. Specify the paths for the videos directory(videos_dir) and the output image directory(images_dir) in the tours_details.json file.
-3. Specify the dates you want to process in the convert_terns_video_to_images.ini file.
+3. Specify the dates you want to process in the run_video_converter.ini file.
 4. Open the run_video_converter.ipynb notebook.
 5. Run all cells.